tomfavereau/compilateur_mini_C/README.md

 ### Fixing our big numbers

-Fixing big numbers would require two types of integer, and multiplication would involve like in Python, fourier transform techniques.
+Fixing big numbers would require two types of integer, and multiplication would involve like in Python, Fourier transform techniques.

 ### Pointers
 Since we have arrays, a pointer is nothing more than an array of length 1.